jguida941/software-testing-handbook/software-testing/docs/audits/TECHNICAL-SECURITY-AUDIT-CORRECTED.md

 ## EXECUTIVE SUMMARY

-Upgrading to Spring Boot 3.3.5 (Java 17) and SnakeYAML 2.2 reduced observed vulnerabilities from 162 to approximately 10-15 in this project.
+Upgrading to Spring Boot 3.3.5 (Java 17) and SnakeYAML 2.2 reduced observed vulnerabilities from 162 to **15** (4 CRITICAL / 8 HIGH / 3 MEDIUM) in this project.
 Results are from our run on November 9, 2025 and will vary by environment, OWASP database version, and mirror updates.

 ---